Headless

 Preview URL to the Frontend

-If you're running a headless CMS, the default preview links from the Kirby Panel won't make much sense because they point to the backend URL.
+If you are running a headless CMS, the default preview links from the Kirby Panel won't make much sense because they point to the backend URL.
 We need to change the hostname of the generated preview URLs to the frontend URL.
 To do this, set the preview option in your template to a Kirby query that calls the frontendUrl page method provided by this plugin:

 site/blueprints/pages/default.yml